Fair Use Law: Everything You Need to Know

 Too Small for Fair Use: The De Minimis Defense

-There are certain situations, when the quantity of material that is being copied is so minor (or “de minimis”) that the court permits it and it is done without even performing a fair use study.
+There are certain situations, when the quantity of material that is being copied is so minor (or “de minimis”) that the court permits it and a fair use study is not necessary.